Last week, a group of us drove up to Penang, excited with the opportunity to meet top human resource (HR) leaders from the north.

 My final thoughts

 I never realised how much I can garner from CEOs who shared their take on what the HR function should focus on.
-I am personally committed to learn at least 20 minutes a day about digital initiatives and how HR can leverage technology to make a difference in organisation.
+I am personally committed to learn at least 20 minutes a day about digital initiatives and how HR can leverage technology to make a difference in organisation; just check out this HR software in Canada.

 With the advent of big data, I have promised myself to be a more analytical HR leader and champion innovation in my own organisation.